sthzg/gcli-scala/README.md

             search for content more recent than --yfrom (accepts 2-digit and 4-digit numbers) --yto <value>
-            search for content older --yto (accepts 2-digit and 4-digit numbers) --noop
+            search for content older --yto (accepts 2-digit and 4-digit numbers) --site <value>
+            specify a domain that this search should be limited to, e.g. docs.djangoproject.com --so
+            limit search results to stackoverflow.com
+      --noop
             run program but don't open the browser

 **From within SBT**: (`--noop` prevents actually opening the browser)